 Policy guidance provided in this chapter supplements the countywide goals and policies outlined in Chapter 2, and the Countywide Growth Framework in Chapter 3.
-Unless otherwise addressed for a particular planning area, renewable energy facilities, communications, short-term rentals, and nuisances (e.g., light pollution and noxious weeds), are addressed at a countywide level.
+Unless otherwise addressed for a particular planning area, renewable energy facilities, communications, and nuisances (e.g., light pollution and noxious weeds), are addressed at a countywide level.